nickhinchliffe/ITChatBot/README.md

 	npm -v
 	node -v
 3. If you machine does not have node or npm, please download Node.js to support servers and react: https://nodejs.org/en/download/
-4. In the cloned repository, type npm install.
+4. In the cloned repository, type: npm install.
 This will update the npm version of the package to the one currently on the local machine.
-5. Start the Watson development server, which lives in the same folder, by typing: node src/server.js
-6. Start the customer-server server, again which lives in the same folder, by typing: node src/s

 ### Run
-1.
+1. Start the UI to Watson server, which lives in the same folder, by typing: node src/server.js
+2. Start the customer-server server, again which lives in the same folder, by typing: node src/customerToStaffServer.js
+3. Start the customer UI by typing npm start

 ## Demo video